 The remarkable story of a boy and a tree

 “The Eagle Tree is a gorgeously written novel that features one of the most accurate, finely drawn and memorable autistic protagonists in literature.
-Credible, authentic, powerful.
-A must-read.”–– Steve Silberman, New York Times bestselling author of NeuroTribes: The Legacy of Autism and the Future of Neurodiversity.
+The hero of the book is like a 14-year-old Walt Whitman with autism.
+Credible, authentic, powerful.”Steve Silberman

 Fourteen-year-old March Wong knows everything there is to know about trees.
 They are his passion and his obsession, even after his recent fall—and despite social services’ threat to take him away from his mother if she doesn’t keep him out of their branches.

 But the young autistic boy just cannot resist the captivating pull of the Pacific Northwest’s lush forests just outside his backdoor.

 One day, March is devastated to learn that the Eagle Tree—a monolithic Ponderosa pine near his home in Olympia—is slated to be cut down by developers.
 Now, he will do anything in his power to save this beloved tree, including enlisting unlikely support from relatives, classmates, and even his bitter neighbor.
 In taking a stand, March will come face-to-face with some frightening possibilities: Even if he manages to save the Eagle Tree, is he risking himself and his mother to do it?

 Intertwining themes of humanity and ecology, The Eagle Tree eloquently explores what it means to be a part of a family, a society, and the natural world that surrounds and connects us.

 “Every human experience is unique, but The Eagle Tree provides insight into one distinctive and uniquely important perspective.
 The Eagle Tree seems very authentic to me.”Temple Grandin